jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - The trolley problem is a false dichotomy - break the trolley!
 [76]
 - Imagine if your whole life could play before your eyes before you die.
 You don’ typically expect beauty from Rick and Morty, but this was.
 [116]
 - Trump was a business failure.
 The Apprentice writers couldn’t get any other businessmen, so, playing in his narcissism, they invented his imaginary wealth and wrote up his intelligence and arrogance.
 He got rich because of the show.
 No Apprentice, no President Trump.
 [140]
+- Potentially a lot of tomato, even if it claims it’s grown in the EU, is from China, and may involve slave labour, due to one dodgy Italian company.
+Hopefully not now, due ot the powers of investigative journalism.
+[147]

 ## Lists